Fix HappyMod App Not Installed & Parse Errors (2026)

 What causes a Parse Error during HappyMod installation?

-Parse Error indicates the Android package installer cannot read the APK file structure.
-The error has three causes: an incomplete download, a renamed file, or an APK targeting an Android version higher than your installed firmware.
-Each cause requires a different correction.
+A Parse Error means Android tried to unpack and verify the installation file and failed completely.
+Three causes produce this error: an incomplete download, a renamed file, or an APK targeting an Android version higher than what your device runs.
+Each cause has a different correction.

 Confirm the file downloaded completely